-The proportion of silver hake landings to total landings in Manne has consistently been low, however, in recent years, this proportion has been nearly or the landings in total and of silver hake have decreased from 1996-2010; however, the proportion of silver hake landings to total landings has been about equal for 1997-2010.
+The proportion of silver hake landings to total landings in Mane has consistently been low; however, in recent years, this proportion has been nearly zrow the landings in total and of silver hake have decreased from 1996-2010; however, the proportion of silver hake landings to total landings has been about equal for 1997-2010.
 In New Hampshire, the proportion of silver hake landings has been about 2%, while the red hake proportion is very minor nearly 0%.
 The magnitude of silver hake landings is less in recent years than it had been in the late 1990s; however, the proportion of silver hake landings to total landings is nearly equal throughout the time period (Table 42).

 The proportion of silver hake landings to total landings has fluctuated between 1-3%, while the reliance on red hake landings is very minor.
 Interestingly, while the magnitude of both silver hake and total landings has increased, the proportion of silver hake and red hake landings has not fluctuated much.
-Rhode island has the second greatest magnitude of silver hake landings among the studied states, but the silver hake landings make up less than ten percent of total state landings.
-The reliance on silver hake has fluctuated between 3-10%, while red hake constituted less than one percent of total state landings (Table 442).
+Rhoderstand thas the second greatest magnitude of silver hake landings among the studied states, but the silver hake landings may be studied states, but the silver hake landings may be studied states and total state landings.
+The reliance on silver hake has fluctuated between 3-T0%, while red hake constituted less than one percent of total state landings (Table 42).

-In Connecticity up to one-third of state landings are silver hake.
-The proportion of silver hake to total landings has fluctuated from 15% (2003) 36% (1999).
+In Connecticut, up to one-third of state landings are silver hake.
+The proportion of silver hake to total landings has fluctuated from 5% (2003) 36% (1999).
 While landings in the last ten years have been some of the lowest amount of silver hake landings, this is apparent across all fisheries.
 The proportion of silver hake to total landings has remained approximately equal over this same time period.
-Red hake is not relied upon as much in Connecticut-less than five percent of state landings are red laste (Table 42)
+Red hake is not relied upon as much in Connecticut-less than five percent of state landings are red hake (Table 42).